 Kerry has been welcoming visitors and delegates for centuries.
 The Kerry Welcome is world renowned and reflected in numerous national and international awards.
 The locals love to chat and have the ‘craic’ sharing stories and more than a few tall tales and will always do what they can to help.

 The key destinations in Kerry regularly feature in ‘Top Irish and World Destinations to Visit’ lists and our hotels are some of the most highly rated in the world.

-In February 2016, Trivago named Killarney as one of the top 10 global tourist destinations to visit in the world!
+In 2019, global travel website Big 7 Travel named Kerry at #3 in its top 50 ‘bucket list’ global tourist destinations to visit in the world!
 This success was due not only to the destination’s scenery and activities, but also the hospitality sector.
 We are proud to say that the Kingdom of Kerry is Ireland’s most popular tourist destination.

 Kerry has the highest concentration of 4 & 5* hotels in Ireland, offering unrivalled facilities in idyllic locations for business events groups.
 Kerry Convention Bureau has member properties in each of the five main destinations, all of which are MICE ready.

 Killarney has over 3000 3-5* bedrooms and is a compact town with the infrastructure of a major city.
 Home to Ireland’s second largest convention centre, it is known as the ‘Town in the Park’ with 26,000 acres of National Park on its doorstep.

 Kenmare is a haven of tranquillity, gourmet food, 5* accommodation and breath-taking scenery, nestled in a bay with dramatic coast to the south and rugged mountains to the north.

 Sneem is a picturesque village situated in the famous “Ring of Kerry” a driving and cycling route that encapsulates some of the best nature has to offer.